strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples/policies.md

 Out of the box, [FoodAdvisor](https://github.com/strapi/foodadvisor) does not use any custom policies or route middlewares that could control access to content type endpoints.

-In Strapi, controlling access to an endpoint can be done either with a policy or route middleware:
+In Strapi, controlling access to a content-type endpoint can be done either with a policy or route middleware:

-- policies are read-only and can only allow a request to pass or return an error,
+- policies are read-only and allow a request to pass or return an error,
-- while route middlewares can perform additional business logic.
+- while route middlewares can perform additional logic.

 In our example, let's use a policy.